ndaadhi18/medical-appointment-scheduling-agent/README.md

 - ✅ **Code Quality**: Clean, documented, executable codebase
 - ✅ **User Experience**: Natural conversation flow and error handling
 - ✅ **Business Logic**: Accurate appointment duration and reminder system

-## 📞 Support

-For technical support or questions about the implementation:
-- Review the code documentation
-- Check the demo.html for feature overview
-- Examine the test cases and examples

 ##
 ---